xebis/github-organization-as-code/README.md

 This GitHub repository was automatically created using the code in this repository.

+## Installation and Configuration

+Create a GitHub App:

+- GitHub / *Organization* / Settings / Developer Settings / GitHub Apps / **New GitHub App**
+  - Register new GitHub App
+    - GitHub App name: *Your GitHub App name*
+      - Description: *Your GitHub App description*
+    - HomepageURL: *Your GitHub App URL*
+  - Webhook
+    - Active: unchecked
+  - Permissions
+    - Repository permissions
+      - Administration: Read and write
+    - Organization permissions
+      - Administration: Read and write
+    - Where can this GitHub App be installed?:
+      Only on this account *(for installations only in the current organization)*
+      Any account *(for installations in any organization)*

+Install the GitHub App:

+- GitHub / *Organization* / Settings / Developer Settings / GitHub Apps / *Your GitHub App name* / Install App
+  - **For each** *owner*
+    - **Install**
+      - for these repositories: All repositories
+      - **Install**

+Use the GitHub App:

+- GitHub / *Organization* / Settings / Developer Settings / GitHub Apps / *Your GitHub App name* / General / Private keys / **Generate a private key**

 ## Usage

 Edit the GitHub organization YAML configuration [`gh-org.yaml`](gh-org.yaml):